Spokane-Wordpress-Development/Captain-Countdown-Clock/README.md

 # Captain Countdown Clock Instructions

+### Before adding the shortcode, visit the Plugin Instructions page to sync the countdown clock with your local time or to correct any time discrepancies your server may have.

 Add the following shortcode to your page:

 `[captain_countdown datetime="2/13/2016 18:23" title="Countdown To My Special Day!" format="usa"]`